AntidusPig/DungeonGame/README.md

 terminal font : Nimbus Mono PS, size 12

-please change your font until the grids line up
+please change your font so that the grids line up

 ### build

-only works on linux
+only tested on linux

 `make -B main`